 Applicant's finances remain a security concern.
-There are ample indications that Applicant's financial problems, including his student loans, are not under control.
-He has not met his burden of persuasion.
+There are ample indications that Applicant's financial problem are not under control.
+She has not met her burden of persuasion.
 The record evidence leaves me with questions and doubts as to Applicant's suitability for a security clearance.
 For all these reasons, I conclude Applicant has not mitigated the security concerns arising under Guideline F, financial considerations.